COVID-19 pandemic in Quebec: Event cancellations

 On March 12, 2020, Montreal and Quebec City cancelled their St. Patrick's Day parades (the former for the first time in its 196-year history).
-The Montreal Symphony Orchestra cancelled concerts scheduled through May 24 (including a planned performance at New York City's Carnegie Hall).
+The Montreal Symphony Orchestra (OSM) cancelled concerts scheduled through May 24, 2020 (including a planned performance at New York City's Carnegie Hall).
+In 2022, the OSM cancelled their slate of concerts for January in response to the Omicron wave.
 All Grand Théâtre de Québec shows were cancelled through at least March 29.
 Various festivals have been cancelled, including the Festival d'été de Québec, Les Francos, Metro Metro, Montréal Complètement Cirque, the Montreal International Jazz Festival, and the Festival Santa Teresa.
 Montreal's Just for Laughs comedy festival was postponed to late September and early October.
 The Montreal Fireworks Festival was also cancelled in 2020, and then returned in a modified, limited capacity format in 2021.

 On April 7, Montreal ordered the cancellation of all cultural events, festivals, public gatherings, and sporting events through July 2 (resulting in the cancellation of local Saint-Jean-Baptiste Day and Canada Day festivities).
 On April 10, Quebec requested that all cultural events, festivals, and sporting events be cancelled province-wide through at least August 31.